THE STURGEONS

 FIND ON GOOGLE MAPS

-The Science Playground at Hudson River Park's Pier 26 is home to two larger-than-life sturgeons, that stretch up amongst the surrounding skyscrapers and are packed with fun learning opportunities!
+The Science Playground at Hudson River Park's Pier 26 is home to two larger-than-life sturgeons, that stretch up amongst the surrounding skyscrapers and are packed with fun, playful, learning opportunities!

-Immerse yourself in the marine life of the Hudson River through these highly interactive play features, that invite and inspire children to explore and learn.
-The 24-meter-long creatures can be scaled on the outside and inside, kids can journey through these endangered fish, learning about their anatomy, habitat and nature as they play.
+Immerse yourself in the marine life of the Hudson River through these highly interactive play features, that invite and inspire children to explore.
+The 24-meter-long creatures can be scaled on the outside and inside, children can journey through the endangered fish, learning about their anatomy, habitat and nature as they play.

 The sculptures represent an Atlantic sturgeon and a shortnose sturgeon and are designed in collaboration with OLIN and The Hudson River Park Trust.
 The playground will serve as an extension to the future Hudson River Park Estuarium, planned to be built here.